grpc-ecosystem/polyglot/README.md

 It is possible to add custom grpc metadata to calls made using Polyglot by setting the `--metadata=key1:value1,key2:value2` flag.

+### Configuring logs

+Polyglot uses the `slf4j` logging framework with the `org.slf4j.impl.SimpleLogger` implementation.
+It also redirects grpc's JUL logs to `slf4j`.
+To change the default log level, specify the `org.slf4j.simpleLogger.defaultLogLevel` JVM argument, e.g., by passing the argument `-Dorg.slf4j.simpleLogger.defaultLogLevel=debug`.

 ## Build requirements

 In order to build Polyglot from source, you will need: